Change any Colour Using the Affinity Photo Colour Replacement Brush

 Using Affinity Photo Colour Replacement Brush Summary

 We’ve now looked at the main features of the Colour Replacement Brush in Affinity Photo.
-The key points to remember when using this brush are:
+The key points to remember when using this tool are:

-- Be sure to work on a copy pixel layer as the Affinity Photo Colour Replacement Brush is a destructive edit.
+- Work on a copy image layer as the Affinity Photo Colour Replacement Brush is a destructive edit.

-- Use the preview feature of the brush to check the colour and replacement accuracy before you start painting.
+- Use the preview feature of the brush to check the colour before you start painting.

-- Make use of the Continuous Sample option and Tolerance settings to work with greater precision.
+- Use the Continuous Sample and Tolerance settings for greater precision.

-- If you make any mistakes use the Undo option, but you can always use a mask later to clean-up if you miss one.
+- If you make any mistakes use the Undo option or use a mask later to fix it.

-- Using a hard-edged brush at 100% Opacity can make it easier to replace the colour of an object convincingly.
+- Using a hard-edged brush at 100% Opacity can make replacing colours easier and produce more convincing results.

 The Colour Replacement Brush isn’t the only option for replacing the colour of an object in Affinity Photo.
-It is though an easy tool to use and does make a good job of the colour replacement providing you follow the advice in this tutorial.
+It’s also possible to make similar colour changes using the HSL Adjustment layer.